www-splitcells-net/net.splitcells.network/README.md

   <p>Together we are more than the sum of our cells.</p>
 </div>

+> We provide an open source [ecosystem](https://splitcells.net/net/splitcells/gel/index.html) centered around optimization and operations research.
+> The [shell framework OSI](https://splitcells.net/net/splitcells/os/state/interface/README.html) is used to easy the ecosystem's development,
+> by integrating local development projects with the developer's computer and programs.

 ## Where to start?
 🥅 Understand the [objectives](https://splitcells.net/net/splitcells/network/objectives.html) of the project.